Understanding Fastai's fit_one_cycle method

 Smith also devised a simple method for estimating reasonable minimum and maximum learning rate bounds; the LR range test.
 The test involves running a model for several epochs, where learning rate starts at a low value and increases linearly towards a high value.
 A plot of accuracy versus learning rate shows when accuracy starts to increase and when it slows down, becomes ragged, or declines.
 The following LR range test plot shows two points that are good candidates for the minimum and maximum bounds:

 Subsequently, a Cyclical Learning Rate policy that varies between these bounds will produce good classification results, often with fewer iterations and without any significant computational expense, for a range of architectures.

 Building on his CLR research, Smith followed up with his paper on super-convergence, a phenomenon where

 neural networks can be trained an order of magnitude faster than with standard training methods.

-Super-convergence uses the CLR method, but with just one cycle (that contains two learning rate steps, one increasing and one decreasing) and a large maximum learning rate bound.
+Super-convergence uses the CLR method, but with just one cycle—which contains two learning rate steps, one increasing and one decreasing—and a large maximum learning rate bound.
 The cycle’s size must be smaller than the total number of iterations/epochs.
-After the cycle is complete, for the remaining iteration/epochs learning rate should decrease even further, several orders of magnitude less than its initial value.
+After the cycle is complete, the learning rate should decrease even further for the remaining iterations/epochs, several orders of magnitude less than its initial value.
 Smith named this the

-Smith found that a large learning rate acts as a regularisation method.
-Hence, when using the 1cycle policy other regularisation methods (batch size, momentum, weight decay, etc) must be reduced.
+a large learning rate acts as a regularisation method.
+Hence, when using the 1cycle policy, other regularisation methods (batch size, momentum, weight decay, etc) must be reduced.